IBM-Cloud/get-started-python/README.md

 ## 4. Deploy the app

 You can use the Cloud Foundry CLI to deploy apps.
+To install CF-CLI follow the instructions [here](https://docs.cloudfoundry.org/cf-cli/install-go-cli.html).

 Choose your API endpoint
    ```